Royal Netherlands Army: Recent history (1991–present)

 The Fall of the Iron Curtain and the ensuing end of the Cold War has had a significant impact on the Dutch armed forces as a whole, but on the army in particular.
 Mandatory conscription was suspended and surplus equipment deemed unnecessary was sold.
 An airmobile brigade was formed and co-operation with allied countries, Germany in particular, was intensified.
 The I (NL) Corps was reduced to the First Division "7 December" in 1995, which became part of the newly established I. German/Dutch Corps, and consequently the division headquarters itself was disbanded.
 In addition, the army increasingly concentrated on peace-keeping and peace-enforcing operations and has been involved in several operations in the former Yugoslavia (1991–present), but also in Cambodia (1992–1994), Haiti (1995–1996), Cyprus (1998–1999), Eritrea and Ethiopia (2001), and most recent in Iraq (2003–2005), Afghanistan (2002–present), Chad (2008–2009) and Mali (2014–2019).

 As mentioned, peace dividend was collected throughout the 1990s, 2000s and early 2010s resulting in a dramatic downsizing in both budget and size.
 Of a total of 445 Leopard 2 MBTs originally purchased, 114 tanks and 1 turret were sold to Austria, 100 to Canada, 57 to Norway, 1 driver training tank and 10 turrets to Germany and 38 to Portugal (1 driver training tank).
 On 8 April 2011, the Dutch Ministry of Defense dissolved the last tank unit and sold the remaining Leopard tanks due another series of large budget cuts while also dismissing 6,000 servicemen and women.
 On 18 May 2011, the last Leopard 2 fired the final shot at the Bergen-Hohne Training Area.
 In 2014, the Dutch defence budget hit a new low, 7.4 billion euros (1.09% of GDP), resulting in the combat readiness of both personnel and equipment being subpar.
 The negative trend was broken from 2015 onwards due to a perceived shifting international security situation.
 The attitude towards defence changed, mainly caused by increasing tensions with Russia (caused by the downing of the MH17 flight and the annexation of Crimea) and the rise of the Islamic State, resulting in the defence budget seeing an increase of over 50 percent between 2014 and 2020, amounting to 11.04 billion euros (1.35% of GDP) in 2020.
+Due to the war in the Ukraine, the budget rises sharply, in 2025 amounting a total budget of 23.4 billion.
+The budget will grow to around 30 billion euros in 2030.
 In September 2024 it was announced that the Netherlands will acquire new tanks.